 GEOG 200 - World Regional Geography (4)

 The geographic elements of major world areas are assessed.
 Focus is on physical and cultural elements in a comparative context.
+This is a Writing in the Discipline (WID) course.
 (Formerly GEOG 400: Regional Geography.)

 General Education Category: Social and Behavioral Sciences.